Which are best Summer fruits to keep your skin and hair looking its best? Dr Zara Kassam PhD takes a look at the top 5.

 What are you eating this summer to get that boost of nutrients that you need for skin and hair health?
 We all know fruits are great for your health, but are you eating the ones that are best for you?
 To make things easier for you, we’ve selected 5 of the best Summer fruits and highlighted their incredible benefits.

 While many foods make great face masks, the best health benefit comes from eating them.

 To find out what your fridge should be stocked with this Summer keep reading.

 Watermelon is one of the best summer fruits.
 It contains around 91 % water, which helps keeps the body hydrated.
 Each salacious bite has significant levels of vitamins A, B6 and C, lots of lycopene and other antioxidants, plus amino acids.
-This summer essential snack is fat-free, very low in sodium and has just 40 calories per cup.
+It’s a Summer essential snack and is fat-free, very low in sodium and has just 47 calories per cup or 30 per 100mg.

-Fruits that are high in antioxidants and amino acids allow your body to function optimally.
-Antioxidants help prevent cell damage, and possibly even cancer.
-Amino acids are the basic building block for protein, and protein is used in virtually every vital function in the body, ultimately defying the signs of ageing on the skin and, therefore, making it look firmer, younger and healthier
+Fruits that are high in antioxidants and amino acids help your body to function optimally.
+Antioxidants help repair cells and prevent cell damage.
+Amino acids are the basic building block for protein, and protein is used in virtually every vital function in the body, It also has benefits for the skin as well, helping it firmer and healthier.

-The seeds of watermelon are just as beneficial, if not more, than the fruit.
-The seeds of the fruit contain unsaturated fatty acids such as linoleic acid that keep the skin elastic and youthful.
+And you can eat the seeds – they’re as beneficial, if not more, than the fruit itself.
+The seeds contain unsaturated fatty acids such as linoleic acid that keep the skin elastic and youthful.

 Fresh produce like blackberries, blueberries, raspberries and strawberries are delicious in their prime.